 School Year 2015-2016 2016-2017 2017-2018 2018-2019

 Target 56.3% 56.3% 64.0% 75.0%

-Cohort 1 56.3% (Baseline) 54.9%
+Cohort 1 56.3% (Baseline) 54.9% 59.5%

-Cohort 2 n/a 62.2% (Baseline)
+Cohort 2 n/a 62.2% (Baseline) 65.2%

-The Ohio Department of Education (ODE) made two adjustments, with stakeholder input, to the original SIMRs.
-First, the state of Ohio recently changed its statewide assessment, which required ODE to reset the baseline for the first SIMR.
-Second, ODE revised both SIMRs for measurement at the building level rather than the district level.
+As reported in 2018, the Ohio Department of Education (Department) made two adjustments, with stakeholder input, to the original SIMRs.
+First, the state of Ohio recently changed its statewide assessment, which required the Department to reset the baseline for the first SIMR.
+Second, the Department revised both SIMRs for measurement at the building level rather than the district level.
 Stakeholders agreed that it was appropriate to change the unit of measurement from "districts" to "schools," as it is more accurate to focus on those school buildings within the district where the early language and literacy plan activities are being implemented than to focus on the district as a whole.
 Districts participating in Cohort 1 may have only one or two buildings participating, which would not be representative of the district.
-ODE presented options for SIMR targets to the SSIP Stakeholder Team at their meeting on March 10, 2017.
-During the meeting, ODE staff reviewed supporting data with stakeholders and gave them time to ask questions, discuss the options among their peers, and vote using consensus on the most appropriate targets for measuring progress on Ohio's SSIP.
+The Department presented options for SIMR targets to the SSIP Stakeholder Team at their meeting on March 10, 2017.
+During the meeting, the Department staff reviewed supporting data with stakeholders and gave them time to ask questions, discuss the options among their peers, and vote using consensus on the most appropriate targets for measuring progress on Ohio's SSIP.
 On March 30, 2017, Ohio's State Advisory Panel for Exceptional Children (SAPEC) reviewed the changes and voted to adopt the targets proposed by the SSIP Stakeholder Team.
+No additional changes have been made since last year's report.